BidnessForB/postman-sdk/src/forks/__tests__/README.md

-# Forks Functional Tests
+# Forks Tests

-This directory contains functional tests for fork operations in the Postman SDK.
+This directory contains unit and functional tests for fork operations in the Postman SDK.

 ## Structure

+### `/collections/unit.test.js`
+Unit tests for collection fork operations using mocked axios:
+- `getCollectionForks()` - Get all forked collections
+- `createCollectionFork()` - Create a fork from a collection
+- `mergeCollectionFork()` - Merge a fork back to its parent

+**Test Coverage:**
+- Query parameter handling (cursor, direction, limit)
+- Request body validation
+- Header validation
+- Strategy parameter handling (default, deleteSource)

 ### `/collections/functional.test.js`
-Tests for collection fork operations:
+Functional tests for collection fork operations:
 - `getCollectionForks()` - Get all forked collections
 - `createCollectionFork()` - Create a fork from a collection
 - `mergeCollectionFork()` - Merge a fork back to its parent